1. Key Characteristics of American Bobtail Cats

 - Life Expectancy: 13–15 years

-The coat comes in 2 lengths and is either short or medium-long.
+The coat comes in 2 lengths: short or medium-long.
 Coats can be any pattern or color, allowing a great variety in the breed.

 2. Where American Bobtail Cats Came From

 They named him Yodi and took him home with them to Iowa.
 The couple’s existing cat, a mixed-breed domestic cat named Mishi, was romanced by Yodi when he was a little older.

-Their kittens had the same short tail as Yodi had, and friends quickly took notice.
+Their kittens had the same short tail that Yodi had, and the Sanders’ friends quickly took notice.
 Several of the kittens were crossed with longhaired color point cats to produce the first American Bobtail cats.

 The early Bobtails had specific color characteristics, but these were too difficult to replicate to use as a standard.
 Eventually, the breed was listed as having any acceptable coat color and pattern.

-The International Cat Association recognized the breed in 1989.
-The Cat Fanciers’ Association soon followed suit.
+The International Cat Association (TICA) recognized the breed in 1989.
+The Cat Fanciers’ Association (CFA) soon followed suit.

 3. How Friendly Are American Bobtail Cats?

-Bobtails are loving and affectionate cats, and tend to become attached to the entire family instead of just one person.
+American Bobtails are loving and affectionate cats, and they tend to become attached to the entire family instead of just one person.

 Bobtails are intelligent and can be taught to walk on a leash, play fetch and hide-and-seek, and perform other tricks.
 Some people report their Bobtails act more like dogs than cats by coming when called or following them around.

 4. Is This the Right Cat for You?

-MEDIUM: This breed is active indoors and usually playful, and you can take them for walks outside on a leash.
+MEDIUM: American Bobtail cats are active indoors and usually playful, and you can take them for walks outside on a leash.
 Provide a consistent amount of food each day, and introduce toys and towers to keep your cat active.

-Bobtails are nimble and creative cats.
+American Bobtails are nimble and creative.
 Many people report that their Bobtails are masters at escaping carriers and closed rooms.
 They are great to travel with and adapt easily to new surroundings.

 Brush your Bobtail a few times a week, and bathe them only occasionally.
 When a regular grooming routine is in place, the coat is less likely to tangle or mat.
-Shedding may increase during the spring or fall seasons.
+Shedding may increase during the spring or fall.